 Distributions for Qualified Medical Expenses

 Generally, taxpayers will pay medical expenses during the year without being reimbursed by the HDHP until the plan's annual deductible is reached.
-When the taxpayer pays these medical expenses that are not reimbursed by the HDHP, the taxpayer can request a distribution from the HSA trustee.
+When the taxpayer pays these medical expenses that are not reimbursed, the taxpayer can request a distribution from the HSA trustee.
 The taxpayer can receive tax-free distributions from an HSA to pay or be reimbursed for qualified medical expenses incurred after the taxpayer establishes the HSA.

-Taxpayers must keep records to show that HSA distributions were used to pay or reimburse qualified medical expenses, that these expenses had not been paid or reimbursed from another source, and the medical expense had not been taken as an itemized deduction in any year.
+Taxpayers must keep records to show that HSA distributions were used to pay or reimburse qualified medical expenses, and the medical expense had not been taken as an itemized deduction in any year.
 For recordkeeping requirements on HSA distributions see Publication 969, Distributions from an HSA.
 Taxpayers are not required to take annual distributions from their HSA.
 However, taxpayers who have taken HSA distributions will receive Form 1099-SA, Distributions from an HSA, Archer MSA, or Medicare Advantage MSA, from their HSA trustee and must provide it before the return can be completed.

 Vikki's doctor suggested she take some exercise classes.
 Vikki signed up for yoga, swimming classes, and a health club.
 Since these are for general health improvement, they cannot be considered as qualified medical expenses.

 Preventive services, not reimbursed by the HDHP, can be paid from an HSA.